The goal, therefore, is to foster continuous improvement in payroll processing.

 Ensuring compliance isn’t easy.
 It’s time and labor intensive.
-In fact, according to surveys from the Workforce Institute, global HR and payroll departments spend an average of 36 hours each week on compliance-related activities for companies with more than 500 employees and 23 hours each week for companies with less than 500.
+In fact, according to surveys from the Workforce Institute, global HR and payroll department spend an average of 36 hours each week on compliance-related activities for companies with more than 500 employees and 23 hours each week for companies with less than 500.

-Logically, the more employees you have and the more locations the business operates from, the harder it becomes to maintain payroll compliance.
+Logically, the more employees you have and the more locations the business operates from, the harder it becomes to maintain global payroll compliance.
 Along those lines, per the survey, each new major regulatory change costs a business between $40,000 to $100,000 to comply.

 This makes tracking your company’s compliance crucial to your overall financial health.
 To get the tax and compliance right, it helps to take advantage of employer of record services.

 Playroll—International Payroll Experts

 Managing payroll solutions and compliance is a difficult undertaking for any business.
 But for international companies, the inherent complexity is compounded by languages, borders, currencies and local practices.